arthur-abanda-ndjock/arthur-digiboard-terraform/README.md

     4. helm

-### Assumptions

-The following details makes the following assumptions.

-    You have aws cli configured  - aws configure
+We assume that the aws cli configured - aws configure

-    You have created s3 bucket that will act as the backend of the project (optional as backend could be local).

 ## Quick Setup